Carer's assessment - Under the Care Act 2014

 - You get welfare benefits, where your income has already been assessed as so low that the LA wouldn’t charge you for support.

 The LA should tell you if they’ve carried out a light-touch assessment.
-They have to carry out a full assessment if you ask them to.
+They must carry out a full assessment if you ask them to.

-If you cannot afford what the LA is charging, you can ask for a review The LA must not charge you more than you can pay.
+If you can’t afford what the LA is charging, you can ask for a review.

-You could use a ‘budgeting form’ to show what you can afford.
+You can use a ‘budgeting form’ to show what you can afford.
 You can get this form from debt advice charities.
-Contact details of 2 debt advice charities are at the end of this page.
+Contact details of 2 debt advice charities are in the Useful Contacts section at the bottom of this page.

 What does the LA look at when they do a financial assessment?